Oklahoma City Trial Lawyers

 Buying a home or investing in commercial property may be one of the biggest decisions that you make in your life, and often the process is time-consuming.
 Unfortunately, some buyers discover that a property has defects.
 In some cases, a property owner may be able to recover damages through a construction defect lawsuit.
 Buyers may be able to pursue remedies through negligence, breach of contract, or statutory causes of action.
 For example, Oklahoma’s Home Repair Fraud Act provides that someone can commit home repair fraud in multiple different ways, including if they knowingly enter into a consumer transaction for home repair and misrepresent a material fact related to the terms of the consumer transaction or the preexisting or existing condition of any part of the property.

 Consult an Oklahoma City Attorney for Guidance on Your Legal Options

 Regardless of the legal matter confronting you, it can be crucial to obtain knowledgeable counsel and representation.
 Our clients can expect an ally upon whom they can rely with complete confidence and trust.
-Call Shelton Walkley Mackey at (405) 605-8800 or use our online form if you need a personal injury lawyer in Oklahoma City or assistance with other civil matters, ranging from divorce to property transactions.
+Call Shelton Law Group at (405) 605-8800 or use our online form if you need a trial lawyer in Oklahoma City or assistance with complex civil litigation.
 We can devise a strategy tailored to your needs.